 Shake off, then, the idea that Bayh-Dole applies to universities or that any invention made with federal support is a subject invention.
 Inventions “arising from federally supported research or development” are within the scope of Bayh-Dole’s statement of policy and objective, and that statement is a part of federal patent law, and thus we should expect that the statement actually has an effect and is not just there for show, as “surplusage.”

 Shake off, too, the idea that Bayh-Dole is complicated and there’s a whole lot that university administrators must do.
-Bayh-Dole is less complicated than it is badly written, but even so, the requirements that federal agencies must have in a patent rights clause are simple, plus a bunch of things that are conditionals, but for most of the conditionals, the requirements that are stated simply don’t matter–there is no consequence for failure to comply, waivers readily granted, disincentives for federal agencies to enforce the terms of the patent rights clause or to act on any of the rights granted to the federal government.
+Bayh-Dole is less complicated than it is badly written, but even so, the requirements that federal agencies must have in a patent rights clause are simple, plus a bunch of things that are conditionals, and for most of the conditionals, the requirements that are stated simply don’t matter–there is no consequence for failure to comply, waivers readily granted, and there are disincentives for federal agencies to enforce the terms of the patent rights clause or to act on any of the rights granted to the federal government.
 Bayh-Dole really is an administrative puff ball of mostly nothing.

 Thus, finally, shake off the idea that Bayh-Dole advances innovation, American competitiveness, economic development, commercialization, practical application, or public benefit.
 If any of these things come about, they do so despite Bayh-Dole.
 Whatever bits of compliance a university might take on have nothing, nothing to do with advancing the practical application of inventions arising in federally supported research and development.